nirajpoudel/Scrapper/README.md

-## scrapper.py
-This file contains the code written in selenium.

-## req_scrape.py
+#Updated:

+Contains the updated code.

+#Other:

-This file contains the code written in request and BeautifulSoup
+Contains older code written in beautifulsoup and selenium.

-## data.json, data1.json
-Output of scrapper.py

-## dump.json
-Output of req_scrape.py